AngelosPapageorgiou/AngelosPapageorgiou/README.md

 Hello!
 I’m Angelos Papageorgiou, a Statistics student at the Athens University of Economics and Business (AUEB).
 I am aiming to grow in the field of Data Science and Business Analytics.

-This repository contains my projects in Data Science, which include data analysis, machine learning, and other related techniques.

 ## About Me